 A few years ago, my then 3-year-old got the flu and it was miserable.
 I was pregnant and so worn out from being up all night with her that I lost 4 pounds over a weekend and had to get IV fluids.
 I strongly encourage everyone who is able to get a flu shot to get one every year.
 Talk to your doctor about the best options for your family.

 It’s extremely important for those of us who can get the flu shot get it to help protect those with more fragile immune systems stay healthy.
 Because the less flu ridden-people they are exposed to, the less of a chance they have to get it (and land in the hospital where they might face a whole host of complications).
 And that is especially true this year.

 What’s the best way to prevent sick kids?

 Toddlers (and babies) put their hands in their mouths a lot.
 They touch their faces all day long.
 They are in contact with toys that other kids have had near their faces regularly.
 Which means that hand washing—and a lot of it—is essential.

-Consider having a separate school lovely that stays there to avoid bringing germs back and forth and be sure to wash it regularly.
+- And consider having a separate lovey that stays at daycare to avoid bringing germs back and forth.

-The best things we can do are what we’re all trying to do already—offering lots of fresh, healthy produce, lots of sleep, fresh air, and good hygiene.
+The best things we can do are what we’re all trying to do already: Offering lots of fresh, healthy produce, sleep, fresh air, and good hygiene.
 And maybe extra warm baths, snuggles, liquids, and books when the littles are sick.
-It’s so hard to feel powerless when our little ones aren’t feeling well, so I too often have the impulse to do something, anything, to help.
+And use a few products as safety nets or for help soothing as you decide is right for your family.